-Current El Niño-Southern Oscillation (ENSO) status: The ENSO Outlook remains at La Niña ALERT.
-This means that the El Niño–Southern Oscillation is currently neutral, but the chance of La Niña forming in the coming months is around 70%.
-This is roughly three times the normal likelihood of an event forming in any year.
+Current El Niño-Southern Oscillation (ENSO) status: La Niña is firmly established in the tropical Pacific.
+Climate models suggest this La Niña will persist until the late southern hemisphere summer or early autumn 2022.
 When La Niña is present the Northern Cook Islands are likely to be drier than normal and the Southern Cook Islands are likely to be wetter than normal.

 After the specified period of below or above average rainfall, the following primary agricultural and hydrological variables and secondary socio-economic and health variables may to be impacted.
 Note the periods are estimates only.
 Allow for uncertainty associated with island size, topography, geology and soil type.
 Contact the relevant sector offices for further information on impacts.

 About Rainfall Monitoring

 The Standardized Precipitation Index (SPI) is used to assess rainfall status from the MSWEP dataset.
 MSWEP is a global precipitation product that combines rain gauges, satellite and reanalysis data to a 0.1° resolution.
 Meteorological Drought is defined as drought assessed by rainfall data only.
 A site is assigned 'No Alert' when rainfall has been near normal for the period(s) in question.
 The 3-, 6- and 12-month timescales can accurately predict drought, whereas 1-month status is an approximation only.
 This is because it is difficult to assess drought at this timescale.